gpuweb/WSL/Spec/source/index.rst

 .. note::
     Abstract left-value types were used in the typing section to represent things that can be assigned to.
-    At runtime they are either left-values, or normal values with a setter applicable to them.
+    At runtime they are either left-values, or become calls to a setter.

 In this section we describe how to reduce each kind of expression to another expression or to a value.
 Left values are the only kind of values that can be further reduced.